KankakeeCommunityCollege/recover-newsroom/_drafts/new-library-and-ssc-hours.md

 Monday-Friday, 9 am - 3 pm, in-person in the SSC<br>Plus additional hours in the afternoons and evenings, Monday-Thursday until 8 pm online at kcc.tutorocean.com.

-The hours for the Library, research help, tutoring, online tutoring, and the Teaching and Learning Center are always available on the main page of our website. &nbsp;A specific tutoring schedule listing the subjects covered is available on the tutoring section of our website, in the Hours and Schedule area.
+The hours for the Library, research help, tutoring, online tutoring, and the Teaching and Learning Center are always available on the main page of our website. &nbsp;A specific tutoring schedule listing the subjects covered is available on the [tutoring section](https://library.kcc.edu/tutoring/){: target="_blank" rel="noopener"} of our website, in the Hours and Schedule area.